luapower/website/www/md/luapower-git.md

 Once commited, the package is "registered" into your local tree and you can use the [luapower] command on it.

-At this point, you can share your package to the world.
+Once pushed, you can share it to the world.
-Tell your luapower users to clone it using:
+Tell your users to clone it using:

 	mgit clone https://github.com/bob/foo